p-lr/MapView/Readme.md

 This project holds the source code of this library, plus a demo app (which is useful to get started).
 To test the demo, just clone the repo and launch the demo app from Android Studio.

-## MapView 2.x.x is out!
+## MapView supports map rotation

-This new major version brings performance improvements and a brand new feature: _map rotation_.
 To be consistent with previous versions, this is disabled by default.
 To enable it, use `MapViewConfiguration.enableRotation()`.
 You will find a code example inside the demo [RotatingMapFragment](demo/src/main/java/com/peterlaurence/mapview/demo/fragments/RotatingMapFragment.kt).